scrapinghub/web-poet/docs/page-objects/input-validation.rst

     you would raise :exc:`~web_poet.exceptions.UseFallback` to try to parse the same product page with ``ShopifyProductPage``, in case it works.

-    .. note:: web-poet does not yet allow defining which page object to use as fallback, so raising this exception has no effect with the current version of web-poet.
+    .. note:: web-poet does not yet allow defining the alternative parsing implementation to use as fallback, so raising this exception has no effect with the current version of web-poet.

 -   Return an item to override the output of the ``to_item`` method and of fields.